krobinson1021/synthesizer/README.md

 # Synthesizer

-This is a project I created with Java and the JavaFX library to model a digital synthesizer.
-The GUI allows you to connect different components (sound generators, volume adjusters, filters, etc.) with cables to make unique sounds.
+This is a project I created to model a digital synthesizer.
+The GUI allows you to connect different components (sound generators, volume adjusters, etc.) with cables to make unique sounds.
+The goal of the project was to practice Java and become more familiar with the popular JavaFX library, as well as to create a project with strong object-oriented design.

+I created the sounds mathematically; for example, I used sine waves to create a soft, smooth tone that could be adjusted in frequency.
+In contrast, I created a harsh-sounding sawtooth wave and a square wave reminscent of retro video game music.

 # Footage